 6. What kind of study schedule should I create for the MCAT?

 Your MCAT study schedule should be consistent and balanced.
 Try to aim for at least 3 to 4 months of studying, with a consistent amount of time set aside every week for MCAT prep.
-Rotate through different topics and sections, and make sure you provide time for practicing and mock tests as well as content review and extra MCAT CARS reading.
+Rotate through different topics and sections, and make sure you provide time for practicing and mock tests as well as content review.

 7. How much time should I spend on each MCAT section during prep?

-All 4 sections of the MCAT are weighted equally, which means there’s no benefit to prioritizing one section over another.
-Instead, we’d recommend doing an early MCAT diagnostic test to analyze your own strengths and weaknesses and spending more time prepping for your weakest MCAT sections.
+All 4 sections of the MCAT are weighted equally.
+We recommend doing an early MCAT diagnostic test to analyze your own strengths and weaknesses and spending more time prepping for your weakest MCAT sections.
 At the same time, don’t forget to periodically return to your “best” topics and review the content to ensure that it stays fresh in your mind.

 8. Which is the easiest MCAT section?

-The answer to this question depends on you!
 There’s no one section that is objectively easier for all students.
 If you have a strong educational background in social sciences and humanities, you might find the MCAT Psychology and MCAT CARS sections easier.
 On the other hand, if you’ve taken advanced Biology and Biochemistry courses then the MCAT Biology and MCAT Chemistry sections might be easier for you.
-The important thing is to make sure you review all the foundational concepts and build all the critical skills required to ace the MCAT.

 To your success,